 I psyched myself up for my dentist’s visit on Wednesday morning but I needn’t have worried.
 I didn’t feel a thing and recovered amazingly well – no bleeding, no pain once the anaesthetic wore off, no need to take any painkillers.
 Magic!
 And I know that this speedy recovery is down to my little yellow pills. 🙂

-I’m suffering with … Read the rest »
+I’m suffering with severe writer’s block.
+It’s not been … Read the rest »

 Last Thursday afternoon I needed to go into St John’s to get a few odds and ends.
 I walked down the lane and sat on the little wall under the huge tamarind tree to wait for the bus.
 It was a glorious afternoon, hot and sunny, the sky the brightest of blues with billows of white cloud here and there but the breeze was minimal.
 So I sat under the tree, fanning myself with my hand to try and cool down, while clutching my new shopping, free bags.

 Aren’t they nice?
-Antigua went plastic-bag-free on … Read the rest »
+Antigua went plastic-bag-free on lst July and the supermarkets … Read the rest »

 January is turning out to be a bit of a rollercoaster ride.
 And like most rollercoasters, it’s fast and furious.
 Today it is already 20th; eleven more days and it will be February.
 Scary or what?
 As Einstein said, ‘Time is an illusion.’
 (I tell myself that every birthday.)
 But is it an illusion that it definitely speeds up as one becomes older, or does it actually speed up?